p-ranav/envy/README.md

 ### Deserialize comma-separated values

-Comma-separated environment variables can be deserialized into an `std::vector`:
+Comma-separated values can be deserialized into an `std::vector`:

 ```cpp
 #include <envy/envy.hpp>